 For the first 15 years of the Fund's existence, the total deposits for each fiscal year were distributed the following year to support services to crime victims.

-Starting in 2000, in response to large fluctuations in deposits, Congress placed a cap on funds available for distribution.
+Starting in Fiscal Year (FY) 2000, in response to large fluctuations in deposits, Congress placed a cap on funds available for distribution.
 These annual caps were intended to maintain the Fund as a stable source of support for future victim services.
-From 2000 to 2012, the amount of the annual cap varied from $500 million to $705 million.
-In FY 2013, the cap was set at $730 million.
+From FY 2000 to 2018, the amount of the annual cap varied from $500 million to more than $4 billion.
+In FY 2018, the cap was set at $4.436 billion.

-Visit the Grants & Funding section for more information about how VOCA funds are allocated to benefit victims.
+Visit the Grants & Funding section of our site for more information about how money from the Fund is allocated to benefit victims.

 MAN: The Victims of Crime Act, or VOCA, was passed by Congress in 1984.